thisismattsmith/elearningco/src/content/training-categories/company-induction.md

   - "Make it a reference people can return to when stuck"
   - "Include the practical stuff: where's the bathroom, where do I park"
 ---

+## The Problem With Most Company Inductions

+Most company inductions follow this pattern:

+New starter arrives.
+Gets shown around.
+Handed a stack of forms.
+Someone mentions the WiFi password.
+Supervisor is busy so they sit waiting.
+Eventually they watch outdated videos.
+Safety talk happens but nothing sticks.
+First week is confusion.

+The result:

+- New starters don't know where anything is
+- They're asking questions about things they should already know
+- They're not productive for weeks
+- They don't understand critical safety requirements
+- Nobody has time to properly induct them
+- Bad habits form because proper processes weren't explained

+Your induction should solve this. *Most don't.*

+## Our Approach: Operational and Ready

+We build company induction training that gets people working properly:

+### Site-Specific Information

+Not generic workplace orientation.
+Your specific site layout, facilities, emergency procedures, access requirements.
+New starters know where to go and what to do.

+### Essential Safety

+The critical safety information that must be understood before someone starts work.
+Hazards, controls, emergency procedures, reporting.
+Compliance met, safety established.

+### Your Systems & Processes

+How work actually happens here.
+Your equipment, your software, your workflows, your documentation.
+The practical knowledge that makes someone functional.

+### Who's Who

+Key people, teams, reporting lines.
+Who to ask for what.
+How to escalate issues.
+Building the mental map of your organisation.

+### Industry-Appropriate

+Construction site induction is different from office induction, which differs from healthcare facility induction.
+We build for your operational reality.

+## Why Custom Company Induction Matters

+Generic Induction Training Fails Because:

+- It's not site-specific
+- Your safety requirements aren't covered
+- Systems and processes aren't explained
+- It doesn't reflect your operational reality
+- New starters still ask the same questions

+Custom Induction Training Works Because:

+- Site-specific information is accurate and visual
+- Your critical safety requirements are front and centre
+- Systems, equipment, and processes are documented
+- New starters can reference it when confused
+- Reduces supervisor time spent answering basic questions

+## The ROI

+Faster productivity.
+Reduced safety incidents with new starters.
+Less supervisor time on basic orientation.
+Consistent induction regardless of site supervisor availability.
+Compliance met systematically.
+Reduced early-tenure turnover from confusion.